 We booked a cab from Manali on per seat basis to Batal on the next day.
 The best way to explore Manali and nearby areas including Spiti valley is by bike, but the rentals here are not that good.
 So, a personal vehicle is highly recommended.

 1. If you wish to go to Rohtang pass or Spiti or Leh, then get a permit online in advance.

 2. The rentals are costly as well as have various conditions such as they rent bike minimum for 4 days and minimum 3 bikes and other conditions varying from person to person.

 3. The best way for a budget trip is to take an HRTC bus to BATAL and do trekking from Batal.
 The bus leaves early in the morning around 5-6 am.

 4. If you miss your bus, then go to Hotel Kiran near SBI bank.
 You can get a seat in a cab.
 All other options will be costlier.

 One must visit place is old Manali.
-It is 2-3 km walk from the mall road and calm and peaceful place to hang out with friends.
+It is 2-3 km walk from the mall road.
+It is very calm and peaceful place to hang out with friends.
 There are awesome riverside cafes where you can enjoy your soup or drink.

-After having a breakfast of bread toast and a cup of tea we were on our way again by 8:30 and walked all the way down to Batal and had some light food at Batal chacha again.
-We took a ride back to Manali in a local traveller bus.
+After having a breakfast of bread toast and a cup of tea we were on our way again by 8:30 am and walked all the way down to Batal and had some light food at the dhaba of Batal chacha again.
+We took a ride back to Manali in a local traveler bus.
 It was a whole family which was going from Spiti to Keylong on a marriage ceremony.
 The driver agreed to drop us in the midway from where we could get the other bus.
-We interacted with the local people and they were very cool singing and dancing all the way on the local songs which we didn't understand a word.
-They also offered us food and local beer(desi) called Chung.
-I didn't like the food but beer was awesome.
+We interacted with the local people.
+They were very cool, singing and dancing all the way on the local songs which we didn't understand.